loganangell/SQL_2025_Data_Analysis_Project/README.md

 # The Analysis

-The presentation of this project is available in the [project_presentation]() folder of this repository.
+The presentation of this project is available in the "[project_presentation](https://github.com/loganangell/SQL_2025_Data_Analysis_Project/blob/main/project_presentation/Data%20Job%20Market%20Analysis.pdf)" folder of this repository.
 Each query in this project was aimed to investigate specific aspects of data positions I have interest in.
 Here is how I approached each question:

 ### Top Paying Data Jobs in 2025